SirDeerTesting/java-budget-keeper/README.md

 # java-budget-keeper
-🚧 [WIP] 🚧 Java desktop application for keeping your budget in mind.
+🏳[ABANDONED]🏳 Java desktop application for keeping your budget in mind.

+Software abandoned because of lack of time [studies].
+Maybe someday I will come back to it.